-The President-Elect of CCIAOR is elected annually for a one-year term and then automatically ascends to President the following year and Immediate Past President the year after that.
+The President-Elect of the Cape Cod & Islands Association of REALTORS® (CCIAOR) is elected annually for a one-year term and then automatically ascends to President the following year and Immediate Past President the year after that.

-The President-Elect holds a seat on the CCIAOR Board of Directors and the CCIAOR Executive Committee.
+The President-Elect holds a seat on the CCIAOR Board of Directors and the CCIAOR Executive Committee and also serves as the chairperson of the Leadership Academy Selection Committee.
 The President-Elect performs the duties of President in the President’s absence and carries out such duties as the President and/or Board of Directors may from time to time assign.
-The CCIAOR President-Elect may be called upon to represent the Association at MAR and NAR events and meetings and to serve as a spokesperson when called upon by the CEO.
-Additionally, the President-Elect is expected to attend CCIAOR special events and programs.
+The President-Elect makes appointments to the Massachusetts Association of REALTORS® (MAR) Board of Directors and any MAR committees and appoints all Vice-Chairs for CCIAOR committees, task forces and working groups.
+The President-Elect may be called upon to represent the Association at events and meetings, to serve as a spokesperson when called upon by the CEO, and to participate in the following state and national meetings as a representative of CCIAOR:

 To be eligible to run as President-Elect, you must meet the following criteria:

 - Currently be a REALTOR® member of CCIAOR in good standing;

 - Have been a CCIAOR REALTOR® for the last 3 years;

 - Have no REALTOR® Code of Ethics Violations in the last 3 years;